GlenMac90/cocktail_app/README.md

 **File and folder structure** - The app is organised to seperate components based on their role, as well as separating types, utils, server functions and constants.

+**Saving and committing work often** - I regularly made commits and pull requests to github using a total of 36 pull requests with clear commit messages.
+This keeps the project organised and allows me to work on tasks without altering the main codebase.

 ## Screenshots

 ### Multiple filtering options